-Removal of Liquidator is not always a simple procedure.
-However, if creditors are unhappy with the Liquidator (or any other office-holder) it is open to them to removal him or her from office.
+Removal of Liquidator is not always a simple procedure or popular either.
+However, if creditors are unhappy with the Liquidator (or any other office-holder) it is open to them to remove him or her from office.

 The Insolvency Act 1986 sets out the requirements in Voluntary Liquidation in Section 171 of the Insolvency Act 1986 and for Compulsory Liquidation the position is set out in Section 172 of the Insolvency Act 1986.

 Removal can be effected in the following ways:

 - Application to Court

 - Requisitioning a Decision Procedure of the Creditors

 It is the duty of a liquidator to be efficient, vigorous and unbiased and if the liquidator does not live up to this standard then the court is likely to act without hesistation to remove him or her accordingly.

 Application to Court requires what is referred to as ‘just cause’.
 Removal of Liquidator is not intended to be a procedure capable of being deployed by creditors if they just fancy a changing of the guard or they have fallen out with the Liquidator for reasons unrelated to the Liquidator’s material conduct in the administration of the insolvency estate (Liquidation, Administration, Bankruptcy etc).